-Back by popular demand, the Aspen Institute presents the Sharing Shakespeare Series, curated by Tom Buesch, PhD.
+Back by popular demand, the Aspen Institute presents the Sharing Shakespeare Series.
 Exploring another round of William Shakespeare’s plays, volunteer moderators will lead participants through lively discussions dissecting the intriguing themes and characters in Shakespeare that still resonate today.
 Participants will read one play per month and share their insights and questions to reach a fuller understanding of the Bard’s works.

 Location: Aspen Institute, Aspen Meadows Campus

-January 23: The Merchant of Venice moderated by Ken and Carol Adelman
+The Tempest moderated by Carol and Ken Adelman

-February 13: King Henry VI, Part 1 moderated by Julie Comins and Greg Pickrell
+February 12: The Winter’s Tale moderated by Julie Comins and Greg Pickrell

 March 11: Pericles moderated by Dipika Rai and Enid Ritchy